 Eggfinder Mini Transmitter Kit: $75 Degree of Assembly Difficulty: 3/5

-The Eggfinder Mini is the smallest GPS transmitter available, a mere .7″ side x 3.25″ long INCLUDING the antenna.
-It will even fit into an 18mm body tube, and it uses a special stubby antenna to make it even smaller.
+The Eggfinder Mini measures a mere .7″ wide x 3.25″ long INCLUDING the antenna (some other “mini” transmitters take up more space once you count the antenna).
+It will easily fit into a 24mm body tube, and it uses a special stubby antenna to make it even smaller.
 It’s so small that you can easily wrap it up in a Nomex “burrito” and attach it to your shock cord… no special sled necessary.
 There are some 3D-printed mounts available specifically to mount it in a 29mm or 38mm nose cone.
-It is functionally identical to the Eggfinder TX transmitter, except that there’s no place to add an OpenLog datalogger (just no room…)
+It is functionally identical to the Eggfinder TX transmitter, except that there’s no place to add an OpenLog datalogger (just no room…) Also, because of the small size the antennas aren’t as efficient… you’ll get a bit less range than with the TX Transmitter and the quality of the GPS fix may not be as good.

 Eggfinder LCD Handheld Receiver Kit: $55 Degree of Assembly Difficulty: 2/5

 The Eggfinder LCD receiver has a display that shows you the GPS coordinates, GPS altitude, and some fix quality informtion, and can be easily taken with you to retrieve your rocket so you have the most current GPS location as you approach it.
-You can also add a Bluetooth module to it so you can use it for real-time tracking with an Android device, as well as having the GPS coordinates displayed.
 It’s an extensible platform (just had to throw some buzz words in…), so there are things that you can add onto it to make it even better… see below.

 Eggfinder LCD-GPS Module Kit: $40 Degree of Assembly Difficulty: 3/5